davidofug/jspromises/README.md

 1. Open synchronous.html in the browser and check your console.
 2. Open synchronous.js in your code editor
 3. You will see that the output in the console is exactly in the order the code was written.
+4. At the console you should something like below. ↓

 ### Asynchronous Behaviour Explained